 Bill Graves is Senior Vice President- Product Research & Food Safety at the National Dairy Council.
 Dairy Management Inc. is the parent group to the National Dairy Council, U.S. Dairy Export Council and the Innovation Center for U.S. Dairy.
 He leads the product research program to drive innovation and sales of dairy products and ingredients on behalf of U.S. dairy farmers.
 He is responsible for all aspects of product research including developing the strategic agenda, working with stakeholders to set national priorities, and providing oversight for the National Dairy Foods Research Center program.

 Bill has over 30 years of industry experience in R&D, Quality, and Innovation working at Kraft Foods leading and commercializing a large number of food and beverage innovations in more than 10 different categories.

 Bill received his undergraduate degree in Food Science at Cornell University, M.S. in Food Science at Rutgers University and M.B.A. from New York University.

 Advisory Council Past Chair; VP of Operations and Research Services, The Understanding & Insight Group, LLC

-After graduating Cornel University with a BS in Food Science and obtaining an MS in Food Science at Rutgers University, Leslie joined Unilever.
+After graduating Cornell University with a BS in Food Science and obtaining an MS in Food Science at Rutgers University, Leslie joined Unilever.
 During his career he has worked on an extensive portfolio of products including soups, side dishes, peanut butter, frozen complete meals, and beverages (both tea and non-tea based).
-At his retirement in 2014 after 35 years of service, he became the Vice President of Operations & Research Services for The Understanding & Insight Group, LLC.
+Upon his retirement in 2014 after 35 years of service, he became the Vice President of Operations & Research Services for The Understanding & Insight Group, LLC.

 Leslie has been active in both the local section of IFT, as well as national IFT activities.
 In 2021 he received the Calvert Willey Distinguished Service Award from IFT.

 Director Quality & Regulatory Affairs, 3M Center